Neck Thread Lift in Scottsdale, AZ 85260

 Side Effects and Risks

 Most side effects are expected and temporary.
-Neck thread lifts are considered low risk in experienced hands, though no procedure is zero risk.
+Neck thread lifts have a low complication profile in published case series, though no procedure is zero risk and any concerning event should be evaluated promptly.

 Common